Machine Vision vs Computer Vision: AI's Evolution

 Date Section Blog

-Herein lies the main challenge in the field known as computer vision (CV): how do you teach a computer to make sense of what is effectively a meaningless mass of numbers to them?
-How does your phone know it is you when it runs facial recognition, or how does the AI of a sorting system tell one product from another on the conveyor belt?
+The main challenge with computer vision: how do you teach a computer to make sense of what is effectively a meaningless mass of numbers?
+How does your phone know it is you when it runs facial recognition, or how does the artificial intelligence (AI) of a sorting system tell one product from another on the conveyor belt?

-Let’s take a look at the traditional, ‘hand-crafted’ approach to computer vision, and how the deep learning revolution allowed us to make computer vision truly ‘intelligent’.
-We also highlight the power of deep learning-based CV for companies and showcase a few of the numerous deep learning-based vision applications we have developed for our customers.
+Let’s take a look at the traditional, hand-crafted approach to computer vision, and how the deep learning revolution allowed us to make computer vision truly "intelligent."
+We also highlight the power of deep learning-based computer vision for companies and showcase a few of the numerous deep learning-based vision applications we have developed for our customers.

-When artificial intelligence (AI) was first proposed in the late 1950s, researchers soon started to ask themselves how they could teach machines to understand and ‘make sense of’ the visual world.
-As AI in the latter part of the 20th century was fundamentally based on hard-coded rules, the same approach was used for computer vision (CV).
+When artificial intelligence was first proposed in the late 1950s, researchers soon started to ask themselves how they could teach machines to understand and ‘make sense of’ the visual world.
+As artificial intelligence in the latter part of the 20th century was fundamentally based on hard-coded rules, the same approach was used for computer vision.

 In the 2010s, a new form of machine learning took the world by storm: deep learning.
 Deep learning-based applications began to conquer fields that were previously thought too complex for AI, like the game of Go, where the search volume is vastly greater than the number of atoms in the universe.
 However, deep learning pulled it off: in 2016, AlphaGo defeated world champion Lee Sedol 4 to 1 in a game of Go.
 That same year, Google Translate started to employ neural networks, vastly improving the quality of translations.
 Businesses and consumers were suddenly awash with a whole raft of other applications, from speech recognition software to financial transaction anomaly detectors.

-In deep learning, algorithms are trained through deep-neural networks that are modelled after the human brain.
+In deep learning, algorithms are trained through deep neural networks that are modeled after the human brain.
 No longer do humans have to manually code all of the features beforehand.
 Much like us, deep-learning systems learn and extract patterns by themselves through examples.
-Or in machine terms: good and representative data.
+Or, in machine terms, good and representative data.

-Since then, intelligent computer vision applications have revolutionised entire industries and created new markets.
-Deep learning underpins some of the most exciting innovations of our day: self-driving cars, delivery drones, agri-bots and much more.
+Since then, intelligent computer vision applications have revolutionized entire industries and created new markets.
+Deep learning underpins some of the most exciting innovations of our day: self-driving cars, delivery drones, agri-bots, and much more.

-As one of the first companies to embrace deep learning for CV, we at Robovision know first-hand how important this technology can be for businesses.
+As one of the first companies to embrace deep learning for computer vision, we at Robovision know first-hand how important this technology can be for businesses.
 To give you a glimpse of what deep learning can do, here are a few examples of the AI projects we’ve completed.

 Defect Detection on a Conveyor Belt

-For the Unilin Group, we developed a deep-learning application that can spot minute defects in laminate boards moving on a conveyor belt at high speeds.
-Traditional CV would never have been able to distinguish the subtle difference between a laminate print and a real crack, nor would it have been capable of handling different kinds of defects at different spots.
+For the Unilin Group, we developed a deep learning application that can spot minute defects in laminate boards moving on a conveyor belt at high speeds.
+Traditional computer vision would never have been able to distinguish the subtle difference between a laminate print and a real crack, nor would it have been capable of handling different kinds of defects at different spots.

 Wafer Inspection in Semiconductor Manufacturing